See a list of Paralegal Programs by Clicking Here!

 - Dallas, TX

 Salary, Job Growth and Related Fields

-The average salary for a paralegal is about $47,000 per year.
-Job growth for paralegals is expected to remain steady for the foreseeable future due to the increasing demand for lawyers as new technologies and ideas will demand the attention, interpretation and implementation of laws in order to govern them.
+The average salary for a paralegal is about $49,5000 per year adding approximately 21,200 jobs in the coming decade.
+Job growth for paralegals is expected to remain steady for the foreseeable future estimated to be 6% by the BLS due to the increasing demand for lawyers as new technologies and ideas will demand the attention, interpretation and implementation of laws in order to govern them.
 This is in addition to the usual turnover already associated with the occupation.